 Many problem management initiatives begin because an organization is so busy fighting fires that it never seems able to address emergencies in a timely manner.
-Even organizations with problem management initiatives still find it difficult to stop operating in firefighting mode.
-The key is making a shift from reactive problem management to proactive problem management and leveraging the tools available in today’s service management suites.
+Even organizations with management initiatives still find it difficult to stop operating in firefighting mode.
+The key is making a shift from reactive management to proactive management and leveraging the tools available in today’s service management suites.

 Problem management initiatives often fail for any of the following reasons:

 - IT doesn’t have enough information

 - Little use or enforcement of best practice process

 - There’s not enough automation in use

 Proactive management helps with this by being ahead of incidents before they occur, decreasing the impact on the business and firefighting effort IT uses to restore service.
 Waiting for incidents to occur and then referring them to problem management for root-cause analysis doesn’t actually help the underlying causes of those incidents.
 It’s only after they’ve occurred several times that the appropriate actions are taken and by then the business is losing faith in IT.